Free to file federal and state tax returns, but might not be the best choice for complicated tax situations.

 Where it falls short

 Like most online tax preparation software, the main shortcoming is the lack of in-person support.
-If you file your taxes through Chime’s app, it’ll be a fully online experience.
+The software can guide you through the filing process, but it won’t tell you how to maximize deductions beyond what the system prompts, and you won’t have a live CPA reviewing your return.
 If you prefer talking to a tax professional in person, you might want to look somewhere else.

 And while Chime says it can accommodate most tax situations, that doesn’t mean everyone will be able to file through the app.
 If you historically have complicated tax returns, online tax software might not be the most streamlined option for you.